PeregrinTuk/PeregrinTuk/README.md

 <!--## Hi!
 I'm Alejandro! 👋🏼🧔🏼💻-->

 ## Hey there! 👋🏼🧔🏼💻
-I'm Alejandro, junior front-end developer with experience on JS, PHP, HTML, CSS and Sass.
-Also, in this moment, I'm learning and consolidating on my background technologies like React or Node.js, among others... :D
+I'm Alejandro, a junior front-end developer looking for new projects.

+At this moment, I'm learning and consolidating on my background technologies like React or Node.js, among others... :D

 ### Skills and more...
 ```js